sergiotales1/CS/math-for-computer-science/chapter_3/notes.md

 - Prove P for the constructor cases of the definition, assuming that it is true for the component data items

 page - 72

+## Functions on Recursively defined data types

+So a function will map a value from the domain set to a value from an element of the codomain.

+f: A -> B

+so b is called the value of f (function) at argument a

+B is not part of the codomain, instead, it usually is about the rule in which the output (element of B) will arise.

+#### Definition

+In essence, functions on recursively defined data types leverage the very structure of the data to break down processing into manageable, self-similar steps, making complex operations elegant and provably correct.

+### f(S)

+f(S) is the set of all unique output values that a function f produces when you apply f to every single element within a specific subset S of its domain.

+### The range of f

+It is the set of values that arise from applying f to every single one element of its domain.

+#### Remember

+Propositional variables are just propositions like Q -> P or P.